-A Kubernetes cluster supports confidential computing based on trusted execution environments (TEEs).
-This topic describes the purpose, features, application scenarios, and solutions of confidential computing and the differences between TEE-based confidential computing and Sandboxed-Container.
+Container Service for Kubernetes clusters support confidential computing based on a trusted execution environment (TEE).
+This topic describes the purpose, features, scenarios, and solutions of TEE-based confidential computing.
+It also describes the collaboration between TEE-based confidential computing and sandboxed containers.

 - Ensures the integrity of code and data in the cloud.

 - Encrypts data and code to prevent data breaches.

 Enhances confidentiality and security for transaction processing, consensus, smart contracts, and key storage.